 Jim Macrae was appointed associate administrator for primary health care in the U.S. Department of Health and Human Services' Health Resources and Services Administration (HRSA) in the summer of 2006.

 HRSA works to fill in the health care gaps for people who live outside the economic and medical mainstream.
-HRSA's $9 billion annual budget expands access to quality health care through an array of grants to state and local governments, health care providers and health professions training programs.
+HRSA's $8.1 billion annual budget (FY 2013) expands access to quality health care through an array of grants to state and local governments, health care providers and health professions training programs.

 As head of the Bureau of Primary Health Care (BPHC), Macrae manages a nearly $3 billion budget that supports the health care safety net for many underserved people across the country.
 Most of these funds support nearly 9,000 health center sites.
-Located in communities nationwide, these sites provide comprehensive, culturally competent, quality primary health care to more than 20 million people – about one out of every 15 people nationally.
+Located in communities nationwide, these sites provide comprehensive, culturally competent, quality primary health care to more than 21 million people.

 Macrae also oversees the School-Based Health Center Capital Program that addresses significant and pressing capital needs in school-based health centers.
 These centers are a major component of the nation’s health care safety net and not only enable children with acute or chronic illnesses to attend school, but also improve their overall health and wellness through health screenings, health promotion, and disease prevention activities.